-Students in the Summer Program are in class for twenty hours each week, for approximately four hours each day from Monday through Friday.
-Also, on one occasion during the Summer Program (historically on the weekend between the two weeks of classes), the School sponsors a picnic for participants and their families so that participants can interact with faculty members, administrators, and graduate assistants in an informal setting.
+Students in the Summer Program are in class for 20 hours each week, which is approximately four hours each day from Monday through Friday.
+Also, on one occasion during the Summer Program (historically on the weekend between the two weeks of classes), the law school sponsors a picnic for participants and their families so that participants can interact with faculty members, administrators, and graduate assistants in an informal setting.
 Students receive feedback on most assignments and on all trial examinations they complete during the program.
-The Summer Program is designed as a pass/fail course, and students’ transcripts reflect that they participated in the Summer Program, specifically titled as “LAW 501-Introduction to the Study of Law.”
+The Summer Program is designed as a pass/fail course, and students’ transcripts reflect that they participated in the Summer Program, specifically titled as LAW 501: Introduction to the Study of Law.
 Dean Gantt requires students to complete written evaluations of the Summer Program, and as noted above, student feedback on the program has been overwhelmingly positive.

 During these appointments, Professor Whittico addresses specific questions students have about study skills, time management, and other issues related to academic success.
 She provides select students with a self-assessment inventory to help them identify their strengths and areas to improve.
 She may also review the students' sample exam and may review their course outlines and previous exams if they are available.
 In the spring semester, Academic Success scholars supplement the meetings conducted by Professor Whittico by holding one-on-one meetings with students who faced academic difficulty during the fall semester.